mvolkmann/blog/src/smalltalk.md

 - Change the color returned from its default value to a new value.

 This will affect all morphs that use that theme property.
+For example, the `PluggableButtonMorph` method `drawEmbossedLabelOn` uses `Theme current buttonLabel`.
+This method could be modified to enable specifying a different label color for specific buttons.

 ## Windows